twbs/bootstrap/docs/components/navbar.md

 ### Nav

-Navbar navigation is similar to our regular nav options—use the `.nav` base class with a modifier to achieve a particular look.
-In this case you'll want `.nav.navbar-nav`.
+Navbar navigation is similar to our regular nav options—use the `.nav` base class with the `.navbar-nav` modifier correctly position your links. **Navbar navigation will grow to occupy as much horizontal space as possible** to keep your navbar contents aligned properly.

 Active states—with `.active`—to indicate the current page can be applied directly to `.nav-link`s or their immediate parent `.nav-item`s.